You can find at least one Nolan Ryan baseball card in most sports card collections.

 The 68 Topps is one of the most iconic sports cards in the hobby.
 Often one of the cards is shown on promo flyers promoting card shows or other card businesses.

 It’s not a rare card by any means with over 10,000 graded alone at PSA.
-However, high-graded examples are much scarce and go for a lot of money.
+However, high-graded examples are much scarcer and go for a lot of money.
 Poor centering issues often limit the opportunities for high grades.

 Lower graded examples are still affordable for most collectors.
 You can find sub-PSA 3s for under $1000.